MohamedAbouzid1/EEI-Networks/THESIS_DOCUMENTATION.md

 ## Project Overview

-This repository contains the complete implementation of a three-pipeline approach for constructing and expanding Human Exon-Exon Interaction (EEI) networks through evolutionary conservation analysis.
+This repository contains the complete implementation of a five-pipeline approach for constructing and expanding Human Exon-Exon Interaction (EEI) networks through evolutionary conservation analysis.
 The project aims to identify and predict human EEIs by leveraging structural data from multiple eukaryote species and orthology relationships.

 ## Research Context